 5G Wireless Communications:

 Justin has spent a decade immersed in wireless communications technology.
-Justin currently leads a team of patent attorneys and agents in drafting and prosecuting patent applications in 4G LTE and LTE-Advanced, 5G New Radio, and cutting edge 6G concepts.
+Justin currently leads a team of patent attorneys and agents in drafting and prosecuting patent applications in 5G wireless communications.
 Justin has drafted or prosecuted more than 400 patent applications relating to 5G technology such as beam management, random access procedures, handover, cross-carrier scheduling, uplink and downlink power control, supplemental uplink, bandwidth part switching, network slicing, prioritization and preemption for ultra-reliable low latency communications (URLLC) and enhanced mobile broadband (eMBB), vehicle-to-vehicle (V2V) and vehicle-to-anything (V2X) communications, and sidelink communications.
-Previously, as a USPTO patent examiner, Justin examined earlier generations of wireless communications technology, including 2G systems such as GSM and CDMA and 3G systems such as CDMA2000, classified in multiplex communications (class 370), telephonic communications (class 379), and telecommunications (class 450).
+Previously, as a USPTO patent examiner, Justin examined earlier generations of wireless communications technology, including GSM, CDMA, and CDMA2000, classified in multiplex communications (class 370), telephonic communications (class 379), and telecommunications (class 450).

 Video Coding and Compression: